ksandeephb/AI-Engineering/README.md

-# GenAI Architect Playbook
+# AI Architect Playbook

-A comprehensive, vendor-neutral guide for preparing for **Generative AI Architect interviews**.
+A comprehensive, vendor-neutral guide for preparing for **AI Architect interviews**.

 ## 📚 Coverage
 - Use Case & Problem Framing